fordsfords/raw_send/README.md

 ## Introduction

 The "raw_send" program opens a raw socket and sends a packet that you specify on the command line.
-The packet is specified as a hexidecimal string and must include Ethernet headers, IP headers, etc.
+The packet is specified as a hexadecimal string and must include Ethernet headers, IP headers, etc.

-This program must run with root privilages.
+This program must run with root privileges.

 ### Help